 - a.
-Training for officers on line-of-duty death benefits in accordance with the Code of Virginia; and - b.
+Initial Training for officers with-in thirty (30) days of hiring on line-of-duty death benefits in accordance with the Code of Virginia; - b.
+Conduct training at a minimum of every two (2) years thereafter in accordance with the Code of Virginia, and; - c.
 Assistance to be provided to families of officers.